moglerdev/ShelfGuardian/README.md

 ### State Management

-For our states we used the `bloc` package.
+For our states, we used the `bloc` package.
 This package allows us to manage the state of the app in a structured way.
 We created several blocs for the different pages and functionalities of the app.
 The blocs are responsible for managing the state of the app and updating the UI accordingly.

-But we separated our logic out in services to keep the blocs clean and focused on the state management.
-The services are responsible for the business logic of the app, such as fetching data from the backend, updating the local storage, and sending notifications.
-Also we can switch the backend easily by changing the services.
+We separated our logic out into services to keep the blocs clean and focused on state management.
+The services handle the business logic of the app, such as fetching data from the backend, updating local storage, and sending notifications.
+This approach also allows us to switch the backend easily by changing the services.

 ### Backend